vikramvmahale/task-center-qa/docs/automation-testing-guidelines.md

 - **Test data helpers**
   - For complex request bodies or domain objects, prefer factories or helper methods rather than inline literals:
-    - API example: `ChatStreamApi.createDefaultChatStreamRequest(question, uuid, username)`.
+    - API example: Use helper methods in endpoint classes like `CheckFileApi.checkFile(saleGuid)`.
-    - In future, a `ChatTestDataFactory` (similar to `TransactionTestDataFactory`) can encapsulate common chat scenarios.
+    - In future, test data factories can encapsulate common scenarios for Task Center operations.

 ---